If you follow the process you will be successful. It will take about 2-3 months of efficient activity.

 In this kind of project two efficient leaders can produce much more than twice as much as one.
 Toastmasters International gives recognition to two Sponsors.
 Choose your co-worker carefully.
 You will have to explain the project, and sell the opportunity to them.
 Similarly, sell the project to your own club as an opportunity for members to learn leadership skills and do something really positive.

 You will need some early money for the Application to Organise and to book the Venue – see below.
 This may come to about $200-$300.
 There are various sources for this.
 You may pay it yourself and recoup the money later.
 Your club may fund this.
-Contact David if you need help at this stage.
+Contact Tim if you need help at this stage.

 - This is the crucial step to success.
 If you have a poor venue you will fail.